James and Jeannie Evans

 They fill their lives with adventure; they enjoy everything from snowshoeing through Jackson and Washington Parks to swimming in Lake Michigan, as James has even been known to do in the winter.
 As Resident Deans, the couple share their love of adventure and the city of Chicago while connecting with students and their passions.

 James and Jeannie grew up in Southern California and met at Brigham Young University, where James earned a BA in Anthropology and Economics and Jeannie received a BA in Political Science.
 Jeannie earned her Juris Doctor degree at Harvard University and James earned his MA and Ph.D. in Sociology at Stanford University.
 James is an associate professor of Sociology, Director of the Knowledge Lab, and Senior Fellow at the Computation Institute.
 He also directs the new two-year master’s program in computational social science as of fall 2016.
 Jeannie is a trial lawyer at Hagens Berman Sobol Shapiro LLP, a national class-action and complex litigation firm.

-Steven (Steve) and Gretchen Rings have served as Resident Deans for Campus North Residential Commons- West since Autumn 2016.
+Steven (Steve) Rings has served as Resident Dean for Campus North Residential Commons– West since Autumn 2016.

 About the Hall

 5500 South University Ave.
 Chicago, IL 60637 | Phone: 773-834-2401